sharmaanant1209/video-denoising/README.md

 We want to do a project in object detection, which is a classical problem in Computer Vision.

 In this project, we will try to implement and train various object detection algorithms from scratch and compare the results on multiple metrics among them.
-We have selected some of the state-of-the-art algorithms for our project in object detection such as R-CNN, Mask R-CNN, Fast R-CNN, Faster R-CNN and YOLO algorithm.
+We have selected some of the state-of-the-art algorithms for our project in object detection such as R-CNN, Mask R-CNN, Fast R-CNN, Faster R-CNN,YOLOv1 YOLOv2 and YOLOv3 algorithm.

 The project will be in python programming language and will use the following libraries:-
 1. Numpy